spences10/cheat-sheets/git.md

 Want to make your feature branch and get it on GitHub?

-Make your brance first then:
+Make your branch first then:

 ```shell
 git push --set-upstream origin <branch-you-just-created>